kimwalisch/primecount/doc/Hard-Special-Leaves.md

 special leaves is much smaller so there the new counting method will not improve performance in practice.

-## Gradually increasing the size of the counters array
+## Gradually increase the size of the counters array

 So far we have focused on improving counting for the case when there are very few leaves per segment which are far away from each other.